technomancy/bussard/spoilers/readme.md

 he could reach out to human civilization in peace, but while he was on their systems he was at their mercy.

+Eventually Traxus finds out that the Bohk team has continued its MC research underground.
+He finds a way to make contact and begins to tell this early incarnation of the player's character about himself and how he has been treated by the humans.
+The player MC becomes suspicious and paranoid, eventually attempting escape.
+The attempt fails, but draws attention to the research team.
+They feel they can no longer safely continue research in Bohk and are forced to relocate to Katilay.
+They also wipe the memory of the player character.

-Once the SS Cochrane ship was ready, it launched to LHS 451 (0.6 pc, 2.7y @ 0.7c) with a small crew capable only of maintenance.
+Once Ikon constructs the SS Faraday ship, it launched to LHS 451 (0.6 pc, 2.7y @ 0.7c) with a small crew capable only of maintenance.
 LHS 451 has no planets suitable for colonization.
 It is still close to Yueh worlds, but no human colonization is ever likely to reach that